University of Southern California vs Art Center College of Design

 The Verdict

-University of Southern California significantly outperforms Art Center College of Design on financial ROI (91 vs 56).
-The 35-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Art Center College of Design offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors University of Southern California.
+On the money, this one isn't close: University of Southern California clearly outperforms Art Center College of Design (91 vs 56), a 35-point gap driven by better earnings for what graduates paid.
+Unless Art Center College of Design brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to University of Southern California.

 Want to personalize these numbers?